AnonymityICAuser/CMML3_MD_simulation/README.md

 bash ./MD_sim_GROMACS/md_sim.bash INPUT_DIR OUTPUT_DIR
 ```
 The final results in current work could be obtained from https://github.com/AnonymityICAuser/CMML3_additional_data.

+If you want to know more about the details, like actual parameters and setting in the code, please check the last section "Details in GROMACS simulation".

 ### 2. GROMACS Analysis